aabmets/indie-ad-authchat/README.md

 + Because this version of PocketBase that is used for this project does not support server-side functions, it is not possible
 to log out a user from server side when the client becomes unresponsive.
 It could be done unreasonably, whereby each
-client would have to track the heartbeat of every other logged-in user, but this does not scale well for larger userbases.
+client would have to track the heartbeat of every other logged-in user, but this is not scalable for larger userbases.